 It’s important for students to build an environment that will help them achieve their goals.
 We recommend creating a space that minimises distractions and maximises focus and on-task behaviour.
 Perhaps this means having music available, or a quiet area to work, using a digital timer for keeping track of break times or just having lots of water and healthy snacks nearby to provide a boost during study sessions.

 Narrow Down Goals

 Having too many educational goals can actually be more of a hindrance for students and the same goes with goals that are unachievable.
-It’s a good idea for students that have particularly fallen off track with their academic goals to regroup and think carefully about one or two clear goals they would like to focus on throughout the rest of the year.
-We also recommend being realistic with these goals, and perhaps looking at what was set before 2022 and amending them slightly if they were slightly unrealistic.
+It’s a good idea for students who have particularly fallen off track with their academic goals to regroup and think carefully about one or two clear goals they would like to focus on throughout the rest of the year.
+We also recommend being realistic with these goals, and perhaps looking at goals set before and amending them slightly if they were slightly unrealistic.
 Using S.M.A.R.T goals is an excellent way to avoid being overwhelmed and help increase productivity throughout the year.

 Build Habits And Routines